-From the Meeting Point at Venice Airport (see Flight Transfers below) we will take a coach to our hotel in Bassano del Grappa.
+From the Meeting Point at Venice Airport (see Flight Transfers below) we will take a coach to the top Poli distillery where we have a light snack lunch, followed by a visit and tasting of grappas.
+From there we transfer to our hotel in Bassano del Grappa.
 Dinner that night will be taken in a local restaurant near the hotel.

-The first full day of the tour explores Prosecco and the famous towns of Treviso and Valdobbiadene.
-This will be a chance to understand how the wine is made and find some truly stunning examples from boutique producers as we navigate the Prosecco trail.
+The first full day of the tour explores Prosecco and the beautiful area around Valdobbiadene.
+This will be a chance to understand how the wine is made and find some truly stunning examples from historic producers as we navigate the Prosecco trail.
 Dinner at leisure.

-We head south to Lison-Pramaggiore DOC to explore some serious reds.
-Cabernet Sauvignon, Merlot and Malbec will all feature and give yet another diverse perspective to the region.
-Final night dinner together at a top local restaurant near to our hotel.
+We head west to the Breganze DOC to explore a mix of white, red and sweet wines, including the renowned Torcolato.
+This will add yet another diverse perspective to the region.
+Final night dinner together at the Ca’Sette restaurant near to our hotel.

 The tour ends after breakfast.
 If time permits we may be able to fit another visit en route to the airport.
 We will provide a transfer to Venice airport to coincide with flights as detailed (see Flight Transfers below).